 The handbook details the policies and procedures of the Radiologic Technology program, including core program courses and sequence, affiliate clinical sites, classroom and internship policies, dress code, and professional expectations.

-The program information and advising packet details the program's academic requirements, including prerequisite courses, application process, admissions process, program details, employment outlook, and advancement opportunities.
+This information packet details the program's academic requirements, including prerequisite courses, application process, admissions process, program details, employment outlook, and advancement opportunities.

 The program has been held to high standards through accreditation by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 This accreditation assures that you will be well prepared for future employment as a Radiologic Technologist as well as successful when taking the national registry examination administered by the ARRT at the completion of the program.